ktnguyen10/Financial-Tracker-Dashboard/README.md

 transactions table and users table using SQL and passed on to the Dash app.
 A series of pie charts, bar charts, a Sankey diagram, and tables can be used to observe annual, monthly, and overall spending broken down by person and category.
+Each plot has valuable information that can be extracted depending on a user's query, i.e. how much is X spending on groceries throughout the year compared to me?

 At the bottom of the dashboard is a series of tables for those who prefer a tabular format.
-Each plot has valuable information that can be extracted.

 ## Program File Specifics